gojuno/engineering/articles/ci_pipeline_and_custom_tools_of_android_projects/README.md

 ### Docker

-We've wrapped all our CI jobs with [Docker][docker] in August 2016 and since then it did help us a lot.
+We've wrapped all our CI jobs with [Docker][docker] in August 2016 and since then it helped us a lot.
 There are issues though, but it's worth it.

 #### Docker TL;TR